 - This fund offers a way to access long-term growth potential from across the Asia Pacific region

-- He has the support of a robust team of analysts based across the region to sift through the market and uncover some of the most exciting opportunities
+- They have the support of a robust team of analysts based across the region to sift through the market and uncover some of the most exciting opportunities

 How it fits in a portfolio

-While patient investors have been rewarded with good long-term returns, the managers' investment style means the fund has tended to be more volatile than the average fund in the Asia Pacific ex Japan sector.
+Patient investors have been rewarded with good long-term returns, though the fund’s investment style means it’s tended to be more volatile than the average fund in the IA Asia Pacific ex Japan sector.
 We think the fund has good long-term prospects, though there are no guarantees how the fund will perform in future.

 |Annual percentage growth|